Desert box turtle: Reproduction

 Their overall activity when it comes to mating or laying eggs is completely correlated to the air temperature and not the precipitation.
 Male desert box turtles are normally sexually mature by the time they are 8–9 years of age, but in captivity have been known to breed as young at the age 2.
 Females normally require 10–11 years to reach sexual maturity and their breeding season lasts between March and May, and nesting sites will be chosen from May to July.
 Males will be sexually active from the time they emerge from hibernation until September or October.
 Males often fight aggressively with other males over females when looking for a mate.
 The mean number of eggs in a clutch varied from 2.67 to 3.55, there was no indication of multiple clutches being produced, and variation in egg numbers was only weakly explained by the cloaca of the female.
 Clutch size was positively correlated with the maternal body size, but egg width was not related to the maternal body size but was related to the maternal mass.
 Pelvic width was significantly correlated with the egg width and maternal body size.
 Egg size varied very little while incubation lasted about seventy days.

+Behavior

+Most of their activity generally is in the early morning a couple hours after sunrise and then again from the late afternoon till sunset.
+There is occasional movement during the day in most cases they retreat to shadier areas, places with vegetation for cover, or burrows during times of peak sunlight and temperature to regulate temperature and save energy.
+Their behavior and movement increase with the rise of air temperatures.
+In terms of seasonal changes in behavior their amount of activity peaks starting in the summer months and tapers off in early fall, with most activity in July and August.

 Diet

-Desert box turtles are omnivores, eating native vegetation that surrounds their habitat and also eating insects and smaller animals.
-Considering that they inhabit plain grasslands or mesquite grasslands, their diet consists of largely ground-living insects that include grasshoppers, beetles and caterpillars.
-The one important element in their diet are dung beetles and they are in exploitable quantities due to great numbers of herbivores in the population.
-As the population of dung beetles’ decreases, the number of box turtles decreases with it as well.
+Desert box turtles are omnivores, with the majority of their diet being carnivorous, eating native vegetation that surrounds their habitat and also eating insects and smaller animals.
+Considering that they inhabit plain grasslands or mesquite grasslands, their diet consists of largely ground-living insects that include grasshoppers, beetles and caterpillars as well as millipedes.
+The one important element in their diet are dung beetles, and they are in exploitable quantities due to great numbers of herbivores in the population.
+As the population of dung beetles decreases, the number of box turtles decreases with it as well.They have also been found to eat carrion when available which gives them a nutritious meal while minimizing the energy expenditure on hunting or grazing on other food sources.

+Desert box turtles have been spotted consuming cow patties when they are available.
+It has been hypothesized that they do this for sustenance and to collect any remaining moisture for hydration purposes when water may be less available.
+The first recorded account of this was published in the Herpetological Review scientific journal in 2018.